lilingxi01/radix-colors-tailwind/README.md

 - [x] Alpha value injection (e.g. `bg-mauve-4/50`)
 - [x] Composing ability (light and dark mode in one declaration)
+- [x] Tailwind v4 support
 - [ ] P3 display support (there are some issues with Tailwind flexibilities when we want to keep alpha value injection)

 ## Why Radix Colors when Tailwind CSS already has a color palette?

 The default color palette of Tailwind CSS is great, but it is not efficient to build, and it usually makes your code long and unmaintainable.

-* With Tailwind CSS Color Palette: `text-gray-900 bg-gray-100 dark:text-gray-100 dark:bg-gray-900`
+- With Tailwind CSS Color Palette: `text-gray-900 bg-gray-100 dark:text-gray-100 dark:bg-gray-900`
-* With Radix Colors: `text-mauve-12 bg-mauve-1`
+- With Radix Colors: `text-mauve-12 bg-mauve-1`

 Above classes are nearly equivalent in both light and dark mode.
 But the first one is much longer and harder to maintain.